Thursday, July 31, 2014

 Tholos (beehive tomb) of Clytemnestra

 Aside from wandering the citadel with its famous Lion Gates, we were able to visit immense tholos tombs, built like beehives to house the (important) dead.
 In one of these, Schliemann confirmed Homer’s description of the city as “rich in gold”, uncovering the wealth of Agamemnon.
-We spent time in the nearby museum which houses some of the most interesting finds from the site and reveals how sophisticated this civilization was.
+We spent time in the nearby museum housing some of the most interesting finds from the site.
+They clearly reveal how sophisticated this civilisation was.
 Clay tablets inscribed with writing afford us insight into life within the complex and decorated dwellings depict hunting and battle scenes, religious activities and processions of court ladies.
 Most engaging was decorated pottery, ornamental utensils and ornate jewellery made from precious stones and gold.

 Grave Circle A